-If you have a digital camera and some lenses, you can begin to practice the art of the photography.
-There are a lot of books which explain the basics, and there are some that explain the nuances of expert photography, and how to use the interplay of light and shadow.
+If you have a digital camera and some lenses, you can begin to practice the art of photography.
+There are a lot of books that explain the basics, and there are some that explain the nuances of expert photography, and how to use the interplay of light and shadow.

 To make a good photo you have to find that little extra, what the picture is going to show its viewers.
 What would you like to emphasize, and what would you like to tell with your picture to the audience, when they see it.
 Personally, I think that’s the most important thing, and THEN comes the lights, the movement, and the other settings you can tune.

 I mentioned before the composition.
-It’s my favourite part.
+It’s my favorite part.
 You have to use your imagination and creativity as well and combine it with the camera settings to make a fantastic photo.

 I took this photo in Romania, on the mountain Paring (~2600m).
 It’s a regular glacier pond, about 8 Degree Celsius, there is nothing interesting about it at the first look, right?
 Stones and some water, I know.